Kel-05/for-my-teacher/README.md

 # Usage

 execute `run.sh`.
 The script will compile all sources and put them in an `out` directory.
-If sources have already been compiled the script won't recompile the, so you can safely re-execute it.
+If sources have already been compiled the script won't recompile them, so you can just re-execute it.